 ArcGIS is telling me that my license will expire soon?
 What do I need to do?

 This is normal and happens every spring at K-State.
-The university's higher education software site license agreement with Esri times out in early June each year.
+The university's higher education software site license agreement with Esri times out in late spring each year.
 Before your software is rendered inoperable, funds for renewing the agreement will be found and the bill for the next academic year paid.
 Once its is paid, new ArcGIS licensing/provisioning files will be available for download from our central Esri Software Server (https://gis.ksu.edu/software/downloads/).
 You must have a valid K-State eID and password to access this site.
-Check the GIScience Virtual Collaboratory website for updates and consider subscribing to the firstname.lastname@example.org listserv to receive timely site license announcements.
+Check the GIScience Virtual Collaboratory website frequently for updates and consider subscribing to the firstname.lastname@example.org listserv to receive timely site license announcements.

 I want to use ArcGIS Pro.
 What do I need to do?

 How do I obtain a new license for ArcGIS 9.x?

-It is recommended to remove ArcGIS 9.3 and install ArcGIS version 10.2 or higher.
-All versions of ArcGIS Desktop prior to 10.2 have been retired, while versions 10.2-10.3.1 will enter the mature support cycle in 2019 or 2020 (click here for Esri Product Life Cycles).
-No new patches, service packs, hot fixes, or certification for upcoming Microsoft Windows 8 are being provided.
-However, we understand some applications have not yet been ported from 9.3.1 to 10.x.
-We would highly recommend you investigate options for upgrading such tools to ArcGIS 10.x.
-For those requiring ArcInfo Workstation, please note that it does not ship with ArcGIS 10.1.
+It is recommended to remove ArcGIS 9.3 and install ArcGIS version 10.7 or higher.
+All versions of ArcGIS Desktop prior to 10.7 have been retired or are in a state of extended or mature support (click here for Esri Product Life Cycles).
+We understand some applications have not yet been ported from 9.3.1 to 10.x, but highly recommend that you investigate options for upgrading such tools to ArcGIS 10.x.
+For those requiring ArcInfo Workstation, please note that it does not ship beginning with ArcGIS 10.1.
 The last release of Workstation was with ArcGIS 10.0.
 If desired, ArcInfo Workstation 10.0 can be installed on the same machine with newer versions of ArcGIS Desktop, allowing existing and legacy applications running AML to continue to work.